James Timlin: Priesthood

 On July 16, 1951, Timlin was ordained to the priesthood for the Diocese of Scranton by Archbishop Martin J. O'Connor.
-After earning his Bachelor of Sacred Theology degree from the Gregorian University, Timlin was appointed as assistant pastor of St. John the Evangelist Parish in Pittston, Pennsylvania, in 1952.
+He then earned his Bachelor of Sacred Theology degree from the Gregorian University.

-Timlin then served as assistant pastor of St. Peter's Cathedral in Scranton from 1953 to 1966, when he was named assistant chancellor of the diocese and private secretary to Bishop J. Carroll McCormick.
-Timlin was raised by the Vatican to the rank of chaplain to his holiness on August 3, 1967, and became chancellor of the diocese on December 15, 1971.
+After returning to Scranton, the diocese assigned Timlin as assistant pastor of St. John the Evangelist Parish in Pittston, Pennsylvania, in 1952.
+Timlin then served as assistant pastor of St. Peter's Cathedral Parish in Scranton from 1953 to 1966 when he was named assistant chancellor of the diocese and private secretary to Bishop J. Carroll McCormick.
+Timlin was raised by the Vatican to the rank of chaplain to his holiness in 1967, and became chancellor of the diocese in 1971.
 Timlin was honored by the Vatican as a prelate of honor on April 23, 1972.
 He also served as chairman of the diocesan Liturgical Commission and the Priests' Education Committee, as well as librarian and secretary of St. Pius X Seminary in Dalton, Pennsylvania.
-Timlin became a member of the diocesan Board of Consultors in 1972, and president of the board of directors of The Catholic Light in 1975.
+Timlin became a member of the diocesan Board of Consultors in 1972 and president of the board of directors of The Catholic Light in 1975.

-Auxiliary Bishop and Bishop of Scranton
+Auxiliary Bishop of Scranton

-On July 26, 1976, Pope Paul VI appointed Timlin as an auxiliary bishop of the Diocese of Scranton and titular bishop of Gunugus.
-He received his episcopal consecration on September 21, 1976, from Bishop McCormick, with Archbishop John R. Quinn and Bishop Stanley J. Ott serving as co-consecrators, at St. Peter's Basilica in Vatican City.
+On July 26, 1976, Pope Paul VI appointed Timlin as an auxiliary bishop of Scranton and titular bishop of Gunugus.
+He received his episcopal consecration on September 21, 1976, from Bishop McCormick, with archbishop John R. Quinn and bishop Stanley J. Ott serving as coconsecrators, at St. Peter's Basilica in Vatican City.
 Serving a five-year term as episcopal moderator of the National Association of Holy Name Societies, Timlin became vicar general of the diocese in 1976 and pastor of the Nativity of Our Lord Parish in Scranton in 1979.
 In 1983, Timlin was named chairman of the board of advisors of St. Pius X Seminary and of the Preparatory Commission for the Diocesan Synod.